Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Analyzing Authoritative DNS Resilience with Multisourced Data Schema

 To represent resilience factors with each operational phase (\S\ref{sec:background}), the schema models the two core components of the authoritative DNS infrastructure: the primary name server and the set of authoritative name servers.
 Each name server is uniquely identified by its fully qualified domain name (\ie {\myverb{Primary NS FQDN}} and {\myverb{Authoritative NS FQDN}}) and may consist of one or more hosting instances.
 For every instance, the schema records its IP address, hosting organization, network configuration, and support for relevant data-security protocols.
 These elements appear as data components (rectangular boxes in Fig.~\ref{fig:thedataschema}) that are indexed according to their position within the hierarchy.

-The values of these components are collected from three complementary data sources that together provide a comprehensive view of each server instance.
+The values of these components are obtained from three complementary data sources, which together provide a comprehensive view of each server instance.
 As shown on the right side of Fig.~\ref{fig:thedataschema}, color-coded data fields correspond to the source from which each item is obtained.
 The process begins by querying DNS resource records from all authoritative name-server instances, retrieving information such as server roles, advertised IP addresses, and DNSSEC settings.
 AXFR accessibility is measured directly by issuing zone-transfer requests to all primary name-server instances from our measurement nodes.
 Next, for each server instance, we retrieve administrative registration records by querying its IP address through the Registration Data Access Protocol (RDAP) \cite{rdap_registration_2025}, which provides information on the hosting organization, subnet assignment, and autonomous system.
 Since some operational attributes, like Anycast deployment, are not exposed by the registration authorities, we supplement these records with data from the commercial IP intelligence services IPInfo \cite{ipinfo_ipinfo_2025}, which actively tracks operational configurations and is widely used by the Internet measurement studies \cite{kumar_choices_2024, osali_sibling_2025, griffioen_have_2024, zhou_regional_2023, xing_yesterday_2024}.

 The complete schema is represented in JSON format, with each data component indexed within the hierarchical structure.
-Our Python-based collection pipeline (described in Appendix \S\ref{appendix:dataCollection}) generates one JSON file per domain name using the three data-source types.
+For each domain name, the data collection module generates a single JSON object by integrating the three data sources, which is then processed by the resilience assessment module.
+Details of the measurement setup and processing pipeline are provided in Appendix \S\ref{appendix:dataCollection}.

+As underlying data sources, we assume that IP registration information obtained via the Registration Data Access Protocol (RDAP), standardized by the Internet Engineering Task Force (IETF), is sufficiently accurate for identifying infrastructure ownership.
+We also use the IPInfo database as the sole source to determine IP Anycast status.
+While alternative IP intelligence databases could be used for validation or substitution, exploring such extensions is beyond the scope of this study, which focuses on the resilience modeling schema and assessment methodology.

+We further note that our proposed schema can be extended.
+In its current form, it captures the categorical characteristics of hosting infrastructure, such as hosting organization type and binary geolocation (\ie internal or external to the respective country).
+Additional dimensions, such as concentration across cloud providers or finer-grained geolocation, could support more detailed modeling.